haproxy/haproxy/doc/lua-api/index.rst

   :param class_txn txn: The class txn object containing the data.
   :param integer mark: The mark value.

+.. js:function:: TXN.set_priority_class(txn, prio)

+  This function adjusts the priority class of the transaction.
+The value should be within the range -2047..2047.
+Values outside this range will be truncated.

+  See the HAProxy configuration.txt file keyword "http-request" action "set-priority-class" for details.

+.. js:function:: TXN.set_priority_offset(txn, prio)

+  This function adjusts the priority offset of the transaction.
+The value should be within the range -524287..524287.
+Values outside this range will be truncated.

+  See the HAProxy configuration.txt file keyword "http-request" action "set-priority-offset" for details.

 .. _socket_class:

 Socket class